vanderoffice/CA-Strategy/02-governance-model.md

 │   └── Knowledge Management
 │
 Agency Secretaries (GovOps, CalHHS, CNRA, Transportation, Corrections, etc.)
-├── Undersecretary for Efficiency and Effectiveness
-│   ├── Reports to: Agency Secretary
+├── E3 Undersecretary (Undersecretary for Efficiency and Effectiveness) │   ├── Reports to: Agency Secretary
-│   ├── Coordinates with: TMO, Office of State Data Governance, other Undersecretaries │   ├── Partners with: ODI for innovation methods and CalAcademy training │   └── Oversees: Agency-wide modernization portfolio │
+│   ├── Coordinates with: TMO, Office of State Data Governance, other E3 Undersecretaries │   ├── Partners with: ODI for innovation methods and CalAcademy training │   └── Oversees: Agency-wide modernization portfolio │
 Department Directors (within each Agency)
-└── Chief Deputy Director for Efficiency and Effectiveness
+└── E3 Chief Deputy Director (Chief Deputy Director for Efficiency and Effectiveness)
     ├── Reports to: Department Director
-    ├── Coordinates with: Undersecretary (Agency level), TMO ├── Partners with: ODI for service design, data projects, training ├── Executes: Department modernization initiatives
+    ├── Coordinates with: E3 Undersecretary (Agency level), TMO ├── Partners with: ODI for service design, data projects, training ├── Executes: Department modernization initiatives
     └── Manages: Cross-functional transformation teams including data governance staff
 ```

-### 2.2 Undersecretary Positions (Strategic Leadership and Agency Coordination)
+### 2.2 E3 Undersecretary Positions (Strategic Leadership and Agency Coordination)

 **Position Overview:**
-This proposal recommends creating Undersecretaries for Efficiency and Effectiveness who would operate at the Agency level, reporting directly to Agency Secretaries while coordinating statewide efforts through the Transformation Management Office and Statewide E3 Council.
+This proposal recommends creating **E3 Undersecretaries** (Undersecretaries for Efficiency and Effectiveness) who would operate at the Agency level, reporting directly to Agency Secretaries while coordinating statewide efforts through the Transformation Management Office and Statewide E3 Council.
 These positions would hold explicit authority over technology modernization, business process optimization, data governance, and performance management within their agencies.

 **Why This Position Matters:**
-Without Undersecretaries, modernization efforts fragment across departments with no strategic coordination.
+Without E3 Undersecretaries, modernization efforts fragment across departments with no strategic coordination.
 Individual departments optimize locally but create incompatibilities system-wide.
-Undersecretaries provide agency-level strategic direction, ensure cross-department interoperability, allocate resources based on enterprise priorities rather than political influence, and create forcing function for consistent progress.
+E3 Undersecretaries provide agency-level strategic direction, ensure cross-department interoperability, allocate resources based on enterprise priorities rather than political influence, and create forcing function for consistent progress.
 They are the difference between coordinated transformation and chaotic fragmentation.

 For sample position descriptions and duty statements, see [Template A.1: E3 Position Description](appendices/06-templates.md#a1-e3-position-description-template).

 These would not be advisory or coordinator roles.
-Undersecretaries would have authority to approve major technology investments, mandate cross-department data sharing, redirect resources to strategic initiatives, and hold Chief Deputy Directors accountable for results.
+E3 Undersecretaries would have authority to approve major technology investments, mandate cross-department data sharing, redirect resources to strategic initiatives, and hold E3 Chief Deputy Directors accountable for results.
 They would serve as the primary interface between their agencies and both ODI and the Office of State Data Governance, ensuring proven methods and mandatory standards are adopted at scale.

 **Deployment Strategy:**

-*Recommendation: Begin with 8 Undersecretaries covering the highest-priority agencies, with expansion to 12 based on demonstrated results and Readiness Assessment improvements.*
+*Recommendation: Begin with 8 E3 Undersecretaries covering the highest-priority agencies, with expansion to 12 based on demonstrated results and Readiness Assessment improvements.*

 - **Phase 1 (Months 1-6):** Deploy to 4 highest-priority agencies based on Readiness Assessment and strategic importance (GovOps, CalHHS, Transportation, Corrections)
 - **Phase 2 (Months 7-18):** Expand to 4 additional agencies based on Phase 1 learnings (Natural Resources, Labor, Business/Consumer Services, Environmental Protection)